 - The parchment and inks have never been chemically texted. - 2015-a test of the Leipzig portion (CFA) was scheduled and canceled. - Scholars accepted the age and authenticity of the Codex based upon the inexact science of paleography.
-Which essentially equates to noting more than Tischendorf's opinion. - During the critical period between 1859 and 1933 when the Codex was accepted a legitimate ancient witness to the NT text, it was in St. Petersburg, Russia on the back of Europe.
-Few scholars ever saw it much less worked with it directly when translating. - All scholars had from Codex Sinaiticus were edited readings provided by Tischendorf from his 1862 and 1863 publications. - Codex Sinaiticus is not old.
+Which essentially equates to nothing more than Tischendorf's opinion. - During the critical period between 1859 and 1933 when the Codex was accepted as a legitimate ancient witness to the NT text, it was in St. Petersburg, Russia on the back of Europe.
+Few scholars ever saw it, much less worked with it directly when translating. - All scholars had from Codex Sinaiticus were edited readings, editions, and/or facsimilies provided by Tischendorf from his 1862 and 1863 publications. - Codex Sinaiticus is not old.